About Family and Community Education Programs |

 Determining when it is time to make a transition from home to a residential care setting is not an easy decision.
 This program is designed to guide caregivers through the process of selecting the most appropriate care setting for their family member, providing an overview of the options and highlighting factors to consider when choosing this new home.
 The session also emphasizes the legal and financial considerations associated with moving an individual to a residential care setting.
 Many emotions may accompany this decision and important techniques for making the adjustment easier for the person with Alzheimer’s disease as well as other members of the family will be shared.

 As Alzheimer’s disease or a related dementia disorder progresses, visits may become increasingly difficult.
-Many times we struggle with what to say or do on a visit, because the person may have difficulty participating in a conversation or do the things that he/she used to enjoy.
+Many times we struggle with what to say or do on a visit, because the person may have difficulty participating in a conversation or doing the things that he or she used to enjoy.
 This program will help participants find new ways of communicating and interacting, as well as provide practical techniques to enhance the visit.

 The Alzheimer's Association has programs and services available for people with early-stage Alzheimer’s disease or a related dementia and those who are taking the journey with them.
 The Welcoming Series is an educational and supportive series designed specifically for individuals in the early stages of Alzheimer’s disease or a related dementia, and those who support them.
 Groups meet together over several months to receive information about important topics related to living with memory loss and then the groups separate into two groups for discussion, allowing those living with memory loss to come together and their care partners to meet together as well.
 Welcoming Series groups are now forming in different locations.
 Please call Laura Hawkins at 973.586.4300 x115 for further information.
 View a flyer.